lalrpop/lalrpop/CONTRIBUTING.md

 Second, a lot of our work happens in build scripts, which llvm-cov ignores by default.
-To have it consider build scripts, pass the --include-build-script argument in your call to to `llvm-cov report` like so:
+To have it consider build scripts, pass the --include-build-script argument in your call to `llvm-cov report` like so:

 ```shell
 cargo llvm-cov --include-build-script report --html